biancabaldonado/-Old-Repository-Python-for-Data-Science/README.md

 II.
 Assignment 2
 - This assignment file includes my code for the 4 exercises for a deeper dive into Python.
 In particular, this encompasses the following topics: Creation of a Function (Number 1), Filtering of Data (Number 2), Creation and Appending of a List (Number 3), Creation of a Function for Temperature Convertion (Number 4)

+III.
+Assignment 3
+- This assignment file includes my code for the 4 exercises that tackle Object Oriented Coding.
+This is done through the following topics: creation of a class that adds the names of students and the courses, creation of a class that acts as a registration for classes (enlisting and dropping) and finally, creation of a class that assigns the grades and the respective GPAs.